-This is where we went for lunch, although there are many other restaurants along the main road.
+This is where we went for lunch, although many other restaurants are along the main road.
 The onion soup here was delicious (as was the rosé), and I’d go back in a heartbeat.

 The escape from the city can give you a glimpse into the life of a French royal, when one may have needed to escape to this magical Loire landscape from the hustle and bustle of Parisian life.